20 Remarkable Books Set in Japan to Inspire Wanderlust

 Historical Fiction Set in Japan

 Nothing good happens in this book.
 Nothing.
 If I had known this before I read it, I may have liked it more.
-This saga follows Nori through hardship and loss.
-It is a beautiful book but it is not uplifting.
+This Saga follows Nori through hardship and loss.
+It is a beautiful book but it left me miserable.

 Memoirs of a Geisha by Arthur Golden